FoamyGuy/how_the_web_works/outline.md

     - define scope of the project
     - functional requirements
         - features - what does it do, inputs and outputs
+        - is it static only, or dynamic content as well?
+        - does it need to store data? if so what specific types
-        - integrations - what does it connect to.
+        - integrations - what does it connect to

     - non-functional
         - required for secondary purposes
         - ssl